-Democrat Chris Burdick currently serves as full-time Supervisor of the Town of Bedford, governing a town of 17,500 residents, managing 125 town employees and an annual budget of $41 million.
+Assemblymember Chris Burdick joined the Assembly in January 2021, having previously served as full-time Supervisor of the Town of Bedford for seven years, governing a town of 17,500 residents, managing 125 town employees and an annual budget of $41 million.
 Previously a member of the Town Board, he became Bedford’s first Democratic Supervisor in 30 years after a hard-fought election in 2013.
-He has been so effective he has won re-election three times – unopposed the last two.

 A HISTORY OF RESULTS